ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/custom-icons/index.md

   --ag-icon-font-code-aggregation: "\f247";
   --ag-icon-font-code-arrows: "\f0b2";
   --ag-icon-font-code-asc: "\f062";
-  /* ... and so on - you must set every other icon here too */ }
+  /* ... and so on - you must define a font code for every icon */ }
 ```